OpenEnergyPlatform/omi/README.rst

 Open Energy Family - Open Metadata Integration OMI
 ==================================================

-A library to process and translate and work with the open energy metadata.
+A library to work with the open energy metadata.
+Its main features are validation, version conversion and infer data schemas from CSV to oemetadata.

 * Free software: AGPL-3.0